Mon - Fri (9:00am - 5:00pm)

 • Clearing any debts and taxes.

-• Allocating the leftover assets as per the will or, if there isn't a will, as per Texas state law.
+• Allocating the leftover assets as per the will or, if there is not a will, as per Texas state law.

 In Texas, various circumstances can initiate the probate process: